BlaqueDevs/se-assignment-day-4-software-project-management-Akinyi-02/README.md

 HOW PROJECT MANAGERS CAN ENSURE THAT DEADLINES ARE MET;
   1) Project planning- This includes defining the project scope, setting objectives, and creating a detailed timeline with milestones.
 This step involves creating a project plan, how to gather the necessary information, selecting the right team, selecting the appropriate methodology, and getting approval from the project stakeholders.

   2) Task prioritization- Prioritizing tasks based on their importance and urgency is fundamental.
-Top-priority tasks are given precedence to keep the project on track.
+   3)_Top-priority tasks are given precedence to keep the project on track.

-  3) Resource allocation- this ensures optimal utilization and prevents bottlenecks.
+  4) Resource allocation- this ensures optimal utilization and prevents bottlenecks.
 Allocate resources wisely, ensuring alignment with task requirements and project timelines.
-  4) Estimating time- involves two variables namely Effort and duration, The effort represents the time the work would consume without interruptions or competing priorities.
+  5) Estimating time- involves two variables namely Effort and duration, The effort represents the time the work would consume without interruptions or competing priorities.

-  5) Time tracking- employing various methods to monitor their employees’ work hours.
+  6) Time tracking- employing various methods to monitor their employees’ work hours.